AndrewReaganM/magic/python_vm/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Once the `.service` file is created, we can start the uWSGI service and set it to start at boot.
+Once the `myproject.service` file is created, we can start the uWSGI service and set it to start at boot.
 ```bash
 $ sudo systemctl start myproject
 $ sudo systemctl enable myproject